facebook/react-native-website/website/versioned_docs/version-0.5/native-modules-ios.md

 >
 > This section is more experimental than others because we don't have a solid set of best practices around callbacks yet.

-Native modules also supports a unique kind of argument- a callback.
+Native modules also supports a unique type of argument- a callback.
 In most cases it is used to provide the function call result to JavaScript.

 ```objectivec
 RCT_EXPORT_METHOD(findEvents:(RCTResponseSenderBlock)callback)